NoelC15/ConvMod/README.md

 # Conversation Moderator
 By: Noel Castillo and Albert Du

+## General Installation
+This app was designed in Android Studio version 2.3.2.0 using API level 23.
+As such, this app is optimized for phones Android phones built after the release Android Gingerbread SDK on December 6 2010.
+To install this app, click on this link xyzabc.apk.
+After being prompt to install click on the app and view the tutorial or read below for use.

+## For users

 ## Main Objective
 Isn’t it disturbing when people start to cut you off in a conversation?
 Wouldn’t be good if managers could have a tool keep tracking tons of presentations they need to watch?
 What about developing a tool to support Speech Pathologists in